 Kristin Oliver, MD, MHS, is Associate Professor in the Department of Environmental Medicine and Public Health at the Icahn School of Medicine at Mount Sinai, where she also holds positions in the Departments of Global Health, Medical Education, and Pediatrics.
-She is the Director of the General Preventive Medicine Residency Program and also serves as faculty within the Graduate Program in Public Health.
+She is the Director of the Public Health and Preventive Medicine Residency Program (formerly General Preventive Medicine Residency) and also serves as faculty within the Graduate Program in Public Health.

 As a pediatrician and preventive medicine physician, Dr. Oliver’s work lies at the intersection of public health and clinical practice.
 She is committed to advancing quality improvement, provider education, and patient communication around vaccine hesitancy, particularly for the HPV vaccine.
 With the rollout of the COVID-19 vaccination program, Dr. Oliver was regularly featured in local and community forums, including national press, as a trusted messenger to discuss vaccine safety.
 She served as the American College of Preventive Medicine’s representative at the Trust for America’s Health convening and policy development program “Building Trust in and Access to a COVID-19 Vaccine Within Communities of Color and Tribal Nations”.